 The cutting can be placed in water to root, but you can also dip it in some rooting hormone and pop it directly into Anthurium soil or lightly moist sphagnum peat moss.
 Bonus points if you have a propagator and heat mat, or place the whole thing in a clear plastic back to keep moisture and heat in.

 How do you make an Anthurium bloom?

-Anthurium andraeanum is a prolific bloomer that produces flowers for much of the year, but it can be a bit picky about its environment.
+Anthurium andraeanum is a prolific bloomer that produces flowers for much of the year (including winter, which makes it an ideal holiday houseplant), but it can be a bit picky about its environment.
 If yours hasn’t produced any flowers for more than a couple of months, it can be handy to read through this care guide again.

 The main reasons for flamingo lilies failing to bloom are insufficient light, low temperatures, low humidity levels, too much or too little water or issues like bugs.
 Check if any of these apply to your plant, correct and give it some time.
 You could also consider switching to a high phosphorus fertilizer if you were previously using a balanced one.